Supporting Cementerio del Barrio de los Lipanes

 Protecting the site

-MASS Design Group—an award-winning non-profit architecture and design firm whose mission is to research, build, and advocate for architecture that promotes justice and human dignity—has been commissioned to create a design for the site.
+MASS Design Group—an award-winning non-profit architecture and design firm whose mission is to research, build, and advocate for architecture that promotes justice and human dignity—was commissioned to create a design for the site.
 Joseph Kunkel—a citizen of the Northern Cheyenne Nation and the Director of MASS Design Studio’s Sustainable Native Communities Design Lab based in Santa Fe, New Mexico—is the project architect.

 The design for Cementerio del Barrio de los Lipanes aims to instill acknowledgment of and respect for Indigenous presence in the Chihuahuan Desert by creating a place-specific design language that focuses on sacredness, gathering, and landback.
 The design creates an emotional journey with a path through the site which includes spaces for gathering and reflection.
 Video, Prescott Trudeau, MASS Design Group.